Russia's Sputnik V could be made in European Union after reported deals | Health

 Russia's Sputnik V could be made in European Union after reported deals

-Russia's Sputnik V vaccine against COVID-19 could be produced in western Europe for the first time after a deal to make it in Italy was signed by the RDIF sovereign wealth fund and Swiss-based pharmaceutical company Adienne.
+Russia's Sputnik V vaccine against COVID-19 could be produced in western Europe after a deal to make it in Italy was signed by Moscow's RDIF sovereign wealth fund and Swiss-based pharmaceutical company Adienne.

-It is the latest indication that some companies are not willing to wait for the European Union's (EU's) regulator -- the European Medicines Agency (EMA) -- to grant its approval to Sputnik V before pushing ahead with their own plans.
-Scientists said the Russian vaccine was almost 92% effective, based on peer-reviewed late-stage trial results published in The Lancet medical journal last month.
+It is the latest indication that some companies could press ahead with plans without waiting for the European Union's regulator -- the European Medicines Agency (EMA) -- to grant its approval to Sputnik V. Scientists said the Russian vaccine was almost 92% effective, based on peer-reviewed late-stage trial results published in The Lancet medical journal last month.

 Sputnik V has already been approved or is being assessed for approval in three EU member states - Hungary, Slovakia and the Czech Republic.
 EU officials have said Brussels could start negotiations about a possible agreement to buy vaccines if at least four members request it.
-European Council President Charles Michel on Tuesday took aim at what he called "highly publicised" supply of vaccines from China and Russia to other countries, calling on EU members not to be misled.
+ITALIAN BREAKTHROUGH?

 An EMA official urged EU members last week to refrain from approving Sputnik V at the national level while the agency was still reviewing it, prompting the vaccine's developers to demand a public apology.
 Peskov called the EMA official's comment "inappropriate at the very least".